 - 5 Where to stay in Veliko Tarnovo?

 A city or a town?

 In the past a place could call itself a city, only if it was also a bishop’s seat.
 Now those days are gone and any large and significant town can call itself a city.
 So, yes, Veliko Tarnovo is a city, whichever classification you would choose.

 How to get to Veliko Tarnovo?

 Veliko Tarnovo is at a 2,5 hours’ drive from the 3 airports in the country: Sofia, Varna and Plovdiv.
 You can rent a car or you can take the bus – there are bus lines operating from Sofia and Varna at regular times.
 You can also choose for the train, but it’s not advisable – it’s very slow and trains in Bulgaria are far from comfortable.
-Moreover there’s not a direct connection from Sofia and Varna – you have to get off in Gorna Oryahovitsa and take another train or the bus, or a taxi.
-From Plovdiv there’s one, but it will take you a century to reach your destination.
+Moreover, there’s not a direct connection from Sofia and Varna – you have to get off in Gorna Oryahovitsa and take another train or the bus, or a taxi.
+From Plovdiv there’s a direct train, but it will take you a century to reach your destination.